The 10 Worst People You Will Meet at the Jersey Shore, Ranked

 Inevitably, they shake out their sand-logged towels while standing right next to you.
 Bordering on Satanic.

-Yes, it’s 2019 and this is still a thing at the Jersey Shore.
+Yes, this is still a thing at the Jersey Shore.

 #1: Spray Sunscreen Users